Auto Value has announced the names of the 25 winners of its 2019 scholarship competition.

 “We are all aware of how competitive and expensive the college experience can be.
 The Alliance’s program is invaluable to all those members facing the frightful costs of secondary education,” said John Tully, Sales Manager for Norwood Motor Parts Company.
 “Our CSC network, distribution center, and store employees truly appreciate the value.
 We at Norwood Motor Parts are very proud to have received three college scholarships awards in 2019 from the Alliance.”

-Canadian scholarship recipients are Mark Malig associated with Central Auto Parts Distributors and Ashley Peterman who is associated with Auto Electric Service.
+Canadian scholarship recipients are Mark Malig associated with Central Auto Parts Distributors, Alexandra Dumont associated with Piston Ring and Ashley Peterman who is associated with Auto Electric Service.
 Malig is a student at the Southern Alberta Institute of Technology and is training to be a Parts Technician.
 Peterman is a student currently enrolled in the Faculty of Education at the University of Regina.
+Dumont is pursuing a degree in Business Administration from Providence University College & Theological Seminary in Manitoba.